What’s Tested on the LSAT?

 The LSAT Test Sections

-The LSAT consists of four multiple-choice sections: one scored Logical Reasoning section, one scored Logic Games section, one scored Reading Comprehension section, and one unscored “experimental” section that will look exactly like one of the other multiple-choice sections.
+The LSAT consists of four multiple-choice sections: two scored Logical Reasoning sections, one scored Reading Comprehension section, and one unscored “experimental” section that will look exactly like one of the other multiple-choice sections.
 These four multiple-choice sections can appear in any order on Test Day.
 A short break will come between the second and third sections of the test.
-There is also an unscored, 35-minute LSAT Writing essay that you will complete online at any time up to one year after your official test date.
+There is also an unscored, 50-minute LSAT Writing essay that you will complete online at any time up to one year after your official test date.

 LSAT Logical Reasoning

-The Logical Reasoning section consists of 24–26 questions based on short passages, which we’ll call stimuli, of around two to five sentences each.
+Both Logical Reasoning sections consist of 24–26 questions based on short passages, which we’ll call stimuli, of around two to five sentences each.
 Each stimulus may be a short argument or a series of statements of fact or opinion.
 Each stimulus will have one corresponding question that tests your ability to do such things as spot the structure of arguments, identify assumptions and flaws, strengthen or weaken arguments, or find inferences.

 LSAT Reading Comprehension

 This section consists of three passages, typically made up of two to five paragraphs—about 500 words apiece— and one set of paired passages, together about the same length as each of the three single passages.
 Each passage is accompanied by anywhere from five to eight questions.
-The Reading Comprehension section has had 27 questions on every LSAT released since 2007 but historically has had anywhere from 26 to 28 questions.
+The Reading Comprehension section has 26 –28 questions.
 Reading Comprehension on the LSAT is an exercise in reading for structure and for multiple points of view.
 You’ll learn to trace the outline of the passage as you read and to distinguish the author’s viewpoint from the viewpoints of others mentioned in the passage, as well as to stay a step ahead of where the author is going by reading predictively.

 LSAT Experimental Section

-The experimental section is an additional, unscored section of Logical Reasoning, Reading Comprehension, or Logic Games.
+The experimental section is an additional, unscored section of Logical Reasoning or Reading Comprehension.
 You will not know what type of experimental section you will get, and it can show up anywhere, including after the break.
 You’ll have to bring your A-game for the entire test, as there is no reliable way to determine which section is experimental while you’re taking the test.
 In case you’re wondering, the LSAC includes an experimental section on the LSAT as a way to test questions for future administrations of the exam.

 Remember that no matter which type of unscored section you encounter on test day (standard experimental or new question research), your three scored sections will be identical to those seen by all test takers in your administration.
 Don’t try to guess which format you have during the exam; doing so is distracting and unproductive.
 Do your best on each section you see.
 If you have a traditional experimental section, you won’t know during your test which section is experimental.
 If you happen to be in the cohort receiving the brand-new items, you’ll find out after Section 3.